Avdpro/Terminal/README.md

 - Settings: font, color, theme...

 ## Ideas?
-If you like Terminal, have ideas to improve, concat me at pxavdpro@gmail.com
+If you like Terminal, have ideas to improve, contact me at pxavdpro@gmail.com